genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 A good practice, when editing the D-Genies configuration, is to copy `application.properties` to `application.properties.local` (at the same location), and modify `application.properties.local`.
 It avoids to erase of the file on upgrades.

-The configuration file is divided in 9 sections described below.
+The configuration file is divided in 10 sections described below.
+The configuration file is also fully commented.

 ### Global